dzbeck/multiscanner/docs/install.rst

 Parameters of Analysis Modules
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Analysis modules with additional parameters are given below in alphabetical order.
+Analysis modules with additional parameters (or notes for installation) are given below in alphabetical order.
 See `Analysis Modules <use/use-analysis-mods.md>`_ for a list of all current analysis modules.

 **[Cuckoo]**